meilisearch/integration-guides/resources/tiers.md

 # SDK tiers

-The objective of Meilisearch's integrations is to **ease Meilisearch usage to as many developers as possible**.
+The objective of Meilisearch's integrations is to **make Meilisearch easier to use for as many developers as possible**.

 Given this statement, **tiers** are nothing more than a __group of SDKs/integrations__ where the Meilisearch team can fairly divide their attention.
 Unfortunately, it is not possible to keep all the SDKs 100% updated against the new Meilisearch features from Meilisearch releases all the time.
 The Meilisearch team is a small team that maintains 30+ different integrations and tools, so it is humanly impossible to consistently meet the Meilisearch quality standards.

 The ultimate goal of introducing tiers is to allow the team to have more time to invest in new projects/integrations to impact even more users.

-To measure the impact of an SDK, the data come from different places like [telemetry](https://docs.meilisearch.com/learn/what_is_meilisearch/telemetry.html) and GitHub's stars, forks, and watchers.
+To measure the impact of an SDK, the data comes from different places like [telemetry](https://docs.meilisearch.com/learn/what_is_meilisearch/telemetry.html) and GitHub's stars, forks, and watchers.

 It is worth remembering that this priority is just a concept introduced by the team that aims to give a **decision weight** before investing time in some issues of the SDKs.
 So, it does not mean they will never work on feature requests from the bottom tiers anymore, but it says they will prioritize the top tiers most of the time transparently.